Ranj247/ms-3-coffee-lovers/README.md

 ***

 ## Overview
 This is a Coffee Lovers page, which has been designed solely for coffee lovers who would like to find and share their own coffee brewing recipes with other members of the community.
-This website has been built for my third milestone project which is part of the Code Isntitute's FullStack Software Development Diploma Course, and the main focus is to build a full-stack website allowing users to manage a common dataset.
-This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python,the Flask framework, Jinja templating language and MongoDB in Back-End development which I have learned recently on the course.
+This website has been built for my third milestone project which is part of the Code Institute’s FullStack Software Development Diploma Course, and the main focus is to build a full-stack website allowing users to manage a common dataset.
+This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Flask framework, Jinja templating language and MongoDB in Back-End development which I have learned recently on the course.

 The aim of the project is to create a coffee brewing recipes website keeping in mind the CRUD functionalities: Create, Read, Update, and Delete recipes from the database.
 Upon registration, the user will be able to view their profile, create new recipes, update and delete their own recipes at any time.
-The website is created using the Materialize CSS responsive designing which provide a better user experience from mobile devices to tablets or larger screens.The website was created for educational purposes.
+The website is created using the Materialize CSS responsive designing which provide a better user experience from mobile devices to tablets or larger screens.
+The website was created for educational purposes.

 ***